DamianRivas/sharpie/README.md

 ## Installation

-Node.js is required to run Sharpie.
+> Node.js is required to run Sharpie.

-Clone this repository somewhere.
+Clone this repository somewhere in your computer.

 `cd` into the cloned folder.

+Install the dependencies, run: `npm i`

-run `npm i -g`
+Install sharpie globally, run: `npm i -g`

 run `sharpie`